renoki-co/echo-server/README.md

 window.Echo = new Echo({
     broadcaster: 'socket.io',
-    host: window.location.hostname + ':6001/echo-app', // "echo-app" should be replaced with the App ID
+    host: window.location.hostname + ':6001/echo-app-key', // "echo-app-key" should be replaced with the App Key
     transports: ['websocket'],
 });
 ```